NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/globus_example.rst

 .. note::

-  There are endpoints provided to facilitate transfers from one cloud bucket to another if necessary.
+  There are endpoints provided to facilitate transfers from one cloud bucket to another in case it is needed.

 2. Click on the three vertical dots to the right of the Collection field
-3. Select the Credentials tab
+3. Select the *Credentials* tab.

 If the STATUS column shows *invalid*, click the wrench icon.
-Enter the **Access Key ID** and **Secret key**, and hit **Continue**.
-You now have access to the contents of the S3 bucket.
+Enter the **Access Key ID** and **Secret key**, and hit **Continue**, and you have access to the contents of the S3 bucket.

 .. warning::